What Happens if You Miss the Tax Deadline in 2025

 The Streamlined Procedure can be tricky to navigate, particularly when it comes to reporting information from previous years and drafting a convincing non-willfulness statement.
 As a result, it’s best to work with a licensed tax professional specializing in overseas tax filing.

 Filing taxes late isn’t optimal, but there are steps you can take to get back in the IRS’ good graces.
-Filing as soon as possible will bring you to compliance and minimize penalties.
+Filing as soon as possible will bring you up to compliance and minimize penalties.
 In some situations, you may even qualify for penalty relief, be able to file an appeal, or take advantage of the Streamlined Procedure to eliminate additional fines.

 Let Bright!Tax help you get caught up